 - How and when can you most safely leave?
 Where will you go?

 - Are you comfortable calling the police if you are in danger or need medical care?

 - Who can you trust to tell that you are leaving?

 - What community and legal resources will help you feel safer?
-Write down their addresses and phone numbers, and keep them handy.
+Memorize their addresses and phone numbers.